 Students admitted for exchange will receive detailed information about housing options, including a housing application.
 Please note that if students live on campus, they will be required to purchase a meal plan.

-If you plan to arrive earlier than the campus residences open, you may wish to find temporary housing in Baltimore where you can stay until the dormitories open or until you are able to find off-campus housing.
+If you plan to arrive earlier than the campus residences open, or if you are unsure if you would like to live on campus, you may wish to find temporary housing in Baltimore where you can stay until the dormitories open or until you are able to find off-campus housing.
 MICA is not able to offer temporary housing to students who arrive early.
-Note that students on a F-1 visa are not permitted to enter the U.S. more than 30 days before the program start date indicated on their I-20.
+Note that students on a J-1 visa are not permitted to enter the U.S. more than 30 days before the program start date indicated on their DS-2019.

 Please click here for a list of hotels near MICA.
 There is also one youth hostel in Baltimore, located about one mile from the MICA campus.
 Note that hotels in Baltimore may be significantly more expensive than those in your home country.
 Please schedule your arrival carefully and budget accordingly.